 Our denomination maintains a theological school for the training of ministers of the gospel so that faithful men shall be able to teach others also (II Tim.
 2:2).
 The Protestant Reformed Seminary, in which all of our pastors have been trained, is located in Grandville, MI.

 Convicted that the gospel must be proclaimed to every creature under heaven (Mark 10:15) the Protestant Reformed churches zealously engage in mission work.
-In addition to the evangelistic efforts of the individual congregations (some of whom have work in places like India and Myanmar), the churches in common maintain two full-time foreign missionaries whose labors are centered in Manila, the Philippines, and a home missionary stationed in Pittsburg, PA.
+In addition to the evangelistic efforts of the individual congregations (some of whom have work in places like India and Myanmar), the churches in common maintain three full-time foreign missionaries whose labors are centered in Manila, the Philippines.
 We also have a sister church in Ballymena, Northern Ireland, and in Singapore.
 We have a corresponding relationship with the Evangelical Presbyterian Church of Australia.